-WIAS-TeSCA (Two- and three-dimensional semiconductor analysis package) is a program system for the numerical simulation of charge transfer processes in semiconductor structures, especially also in semiconductor lasers.
+WIAS-TeSCA (Two-dimensional semiconductor analysis package) is a program system for the numerical simulation of charge transfer processes in semiconductor structures, especially also in semiconductor lasers.
 It is based on the drift-diffusion model and considers a multitude of additional physical effects, like optical radiation, temperature influences and the kinetics of deep (trapped) impurities.
 Its efficiency is based on the analytic study of the strongly nonlinear system of partial differential equations (van Roosbroeck), which describes the electron and hole currents.
 Very efficient numerical procedures for both the stationary and transient simulation have been implemented in WIAS-TeSCA.

 Fields of Application

 WIAS-TeSCA has been successfully used in the research and industrial development of new electronic and optoelectronic semiconductor devices such as transistors, diodes, sensors, detectors and lasers and has already proved its worth many times in the planning and optimization of these devices.
 WIAS-TeSCA covers a broad spectrum of applications, from hetero-bipolar transistor (mobile telephone systems, computer networks) through high-voltage transistors (power electronics) and semiconductor laser diodes (fiber optic communication systems, medical technology) to radiation detectors (space research, high energy physics).

 - Treatment of arbitrarily-shaped two-dimensional structures by the finite element method

 - Consideration of hetero effects for layers of different materials

 - Wide model choice

 - Very reliable simulation results due to a mathematically exact transformation the (physical) balance equations on the approximation grids

 - High-performance numerics for stationary and transient simulations